Cloud7050/nodejs-poefilter/README.md

 ## Steps For Adding New Condition

-- `conditionSet.js`
+- `ConditionSet`
+	1. Add duplication lambda in DUPLICATORS
-	1. Add property to ConditionSet class
+	1. Add property
 	1. Set property of new ConditionSet in clone()
 	1. Check property and push line in export()
-- `permutation.js`
-	1. Add duplication call in generate()

 ## Steps For Adding New Effect

-- `effectSet.js`
+- `EffectSet`
-	1. Add property to EffectSet class
+	1. Add property
 	1. Check property and push line in export()